 By now you should have a good handle on social media marketing and have your brand represented on some relevant platforms – be it Facebook, LinkedIn or Instagram.
 Sit down with your social media manager and make a short list of your brands best advocates, each week.

 Interact with their account when they do shout outs or rave reviews for you – as this will show them how grateful you are for their business and for their endorsement.
 Down the line, you can look at seeing if any would be keen to earn referral incentives – if this is in your business model.

 - Keep on top of current regulations and be adaptable

 With all that’s going on in the world, ensure you have adapted to keep your customers and staff happy with how they can get hold of your products.

 If selling face to face is not as profitable due to high overheads, look at scaling down your office space and incentivise working from home for your employees – while making a digital online sales portal more accessible.

 If your current business model allows it, look at setting up a permanent business subscription service – with several marginal discounts to those who sign up for a weekly or monthly service.
 This eliminates the need to do regular check-outs online for your customer, while ensuring they get exactly what it is they’re interested in, while you are guaranteed a set income stream.

 Areas such as a monthly tailored beauty box for spa or salon customers, a weekly vegetable box for those in the food businesses, or a tailored toy or downloadable worksheets for those in early learning developments.
-Look at how can you adapt these ideas and ensure your customers would best enjoy signing up to receive your recurring purchase.
+Look at how can you adapt these ideas and ensure your customers would best enjoy signing up to receive your recurring purchase with a recurring payment plan set up.
 Don’t forget to ensure that there are a variety of payment options available to keep you competitive.

 - Targeted social adverts